1. Choose a runtime

 3. Perform analysis

 You can use hosted notebooks to answer questions, drive insights, and create visualizations of your data.
 Use ArcGIS API for Python or any of the standard feature analysis tools to perform analytical functions such as finding hot spots, routing, and accessing a geodatabase.
+Use raster analysis tools to extract information from imagery and raster data—for example, by calculating slope, estimating vegetation coverage, and performing change detection.

 4. Manage your organization and content